 Welcome to the Longcore Laboratory’s chytrid information site.
 The Phylum Chytridiomycota (chytrids) is an early diverging lineage in the fungal kingdom.
 With a few exceptions, chytrids form uniflagellated reproductive cells (zoospores).
 Until recently, all zoosporic eufungi were classified in the Chytridiomycota, however, advances in molecular phylogenetics supported the elevation of the Order Blastocladiales (e.g., Allomyces, Catenaria, Blastocladiella) to the Blastocladiomycota.
 The mammalian gut fungi, many of which produce multiflagellate zoospores, have also been classified in a separate phylum, the Neocallimastigomycota.
 Rozella species are basal to the Chytridiomycota and are classified in the Phylum Cryptomycota (Rozellida).
-In contrast, molecular evidence suggests that some zoospore-producing Olpidium species may be allied with members of the Zoopagomycota.
+In contrast, molecular evidence suggests that some zoospore-producing Olpidium species are allied with members of the Zoopagomycota.

 Cultures of zoosporic fungi are available for teaching and research from CZEUM (Collection of Zoosporic Eufungi at the University of Michigan; https://czeum.herb.lsa.umich.edu/).